bitmakerla/estela/docs/estela/installation/installation.md

 {:toc}

 {: .note }
-> Currently, estela is a kubernetes application, but it can be installed on different
+> Currently, estela is a kubernetes application, but it can be extended to support
-> architectures in the future 🔜.
+> different architectures 🔜.

 ---